abhayagiri/beginning-our-day/manuscripts/ay.md

 to this one idea, over and over again, we may well find that it trumps all our doubts and difficulties.

-# What Does it Mean to Listen
+# What Does It Mean to Listen

 ## Ajahn Yatiko